infoverload/migration_typeorm_photon/tutorial_migrating_typeorm_photon.md

 ```
 Now you can start using the `photon` instance and interact with your database programmatically with the generated Photon API.

+> **Note**: Unless you want to employ a specific optimization, calling `photon.connect()` is not necessary thanks to the _lazy connect_ behaviour: The `Photon` instance connects lazily when the first request is made to the API (`connect()` is called for you under the hood).
+If you need the first request to respond instantly and can't wait for the lazy connection to be established, you can explicitly call `photon.connect()` to establish a connection to the data source.

-## 5. Creating data models
+## 5. Creating models

-In TypeORM, data models are called "entities".
+In TypeORM, models are called _entities_.
 It is recommended to define one entity class per file (as "entity schemas" which you can import later).
 This is why, in the example project, there is a [Category.ts](https://github.com/infoverload/migration_typeorm_photon/blob/typeorm/src/entity/Category.ts) file for the `Category` entity and a [Post.ts](https://github.com/infoverload/migration_typeorm_photon/blob/typeorm/src/entity/Post.ts) file for the `Post` entity.
 TypeORM allows you to use your classes as database models and provides a declarative way to define what part of your model will become part of your database table.
 Entity is a class that maps to a database table.
 You can create an entity by defining a new class and mark it with `@Entity()`.
 Each entity must have at least one primary column (`@PrimaryGeneratedColumn()`).
 Each entity class property you marked with `@Column` will be mapped to a database table column.

 In our sample TypeORM project: